-Wearing a facial covering/non-medical mask in the community is not a substitute for physical distancing and hand washing.
-However, it can be an additional measure you can take to protect others around you, even if you have no symptoms.
+Wearing a mask in the community is not a substitute for physical distancing and hand washing.
+It is an additional measure to protect you and those around you, even if you don’t have symptoms.

-Students and staff returning to school should consult guidelines for wearing masks and personal protective equipment in schools.
+Students and staff should consult guidelines for wearing masks and personal protective equipment in schools.

 Frequently Asked Questions